Automobile manufacturers and brands of China: Notable privately owned manufacturers

-Foreign and joint venture manufacturers
+Foreign manufacturers

-Following the Chinese economic reform, from 1994 to 2018, Chinese automotive policy mandated that foreign carmakers had to establish joint ventures (JVs) with a Chinese counterpart to produce vehicles in the country, with the Chinese partner owning at least 50% of the venture.
+Following the reform and opening up, from 1994 to 2018, Chinese automotive policy mandated that foreign carmakers had to establish joint ventures with a Chinese counterpart to produce vehicles in the country, with the Chinese partner owning at least 50% of the venture.
 This measure was implemented to protect local manufacturers and provide it with the chance to bridge the technology gap and develop their brands.

 On April 17, 2018, the National Development and Reform Commission (NDRC) of China announced that foreign ownership limits on automakers would be phased out over a five-year period.
 On 28 July 2018, China lifted foreign ownership restrictions on new energy vehicle production, which benefited American electric car manufacturer Tesla, Inc. The company established a plant in Shanghai, becoming the first foreign automaker to open a wholly owned manufacturing facility in China.
 The liberalization was followed by commercial vehicles in 2020 and passenger cars in 2022.
 The rule prohibiting foreign automakers from setting up more than two joint ventures in China was also lifted in 2022.
 Therefore, it became legally possible for foreign automakers to buy out local partners from joint ventures.
 In 2022, BMW and Volkswagen had acquired 75% stake in their joint ventures.